getify/You-Dont-Know-JS/types & grammar/ch2.md

 Like most modern languages, including practically all scripting languages, the implementation of JavaScript's `number`s is based on the "IEEE 754" standard, often called "floating point".
 JavaScript specifically uses the "double precision" format (aka "64-bit binary") of the standard.

-There are many, many great write-ups on the web about the nitty gritty details of how binary floating point numbers are stored in memory, and the implications of those choices.
+There are many great write-ups on the Web about the nitty-gritty details of how binary floating-point numbers are stored in memory, and the implications of those choices.
 Because understanding bit patterns in memory is not strictly necessary to understand how to correctly use `number`s in JS, we'll leave it as an excercise for the interested reader if you'd like to dig further into IEEE 754 details.

 ### Numeric Syntax